 A/B Testing Reporting: Save Hours Every Week

 Most CRO teams spend more time reporting on tests than designing them.
-The weekly ritual of pulling data, building slides, and explaining statistical significance to stakeholders eats 5-10 hours that could go toward actual optimization.
+The weekly ritual of pulling data from three different tools, building slides, calculating confidence intervals, and explaining statistical significance to stakeholders eats 5–10 hours that could go toward actual optimization.

 The Reporting Problem in CRO